f0rkb0mbZ/meet-bot/README.md

 # Google Meet Bot

-A google meet bot with Selenium, FastAPI and Undetected Chromedriver
+A google meet bot with Selenium, FastAPI and Undetected Chromedriver, with a typer CLI and some websocket magic✨!

 ## Features